The following is an example of the sort of seed collecting trip that our tree team undertake

 Abies nebrodensis – the most threatened conifer in world

-In September 2005, Dan Luscombe (Bedgebury’s propagator) and a small team travelled to the remote mountain hillside of Mt.
+In September 2005, Dan Luscombe (Bedgebury’s propagator at the time) and a small team travelled to the remote mountain hillside of Mt.
 Scalone in northern Sicily.
-Here, they would find the critically endangered the Sicilian Fir Abies nebrodensis, of which there are only 29 mature specimens remaining in its native range.
+Here, they would find the critically endangered Sicilian Fir, (Abies nebrodensis), of which there are only 29 mature specimens remaining in its native range.
 It is now considered one of the world’s most threatened conifers.
-While there were many aims to this expedition, Dan’s primary objective was to collect its precious seed in view of cultivating a small population around the UK, monitored by Bedgebury Pinetum.
+While there were many aims to this expedition, Dan’s primary objective was to collect its precious seed with a view to cultivating a small population around the UK, monitored by Bedgebury Pinetum.
 It was also a chance to study their ecology and obtain DNA for phylogenetic analysis.

 There are positive steps in the conservation of this species in-situ.
 The remaining trees are situated in a National Park and visits are by appointment only to limit pressure on the site.
 Seedlings were observed during the trip which is encouraging and information obtained by the team has been, and will continue to be, invaluable to the survival of the Sicilian Fir in the wild.
 There are currently several young plants ready to be relocated to Bedgebury Pinetum and we now understand its ecology in much more detail.
 Another, indirect, benefit has been the resulting partnerships with Palermo Botanic Garden, Royal Botanic Garden Edinburgh and the University of Reading, strengthening future conservation efforts for this and other species.